 Free art tour Harold Washington Library.

-When: The second Tuesday of every month.
-1:00PM – 3:00PM.
-(Subject to cancellation call or check website).
+The second Tuesday of every month.
+1:00PM – 2;30PM.
+(Subject to cancellation or no tour on holidays.
+Always call or check website).

 Where: Harold Washington Library Center, 400 S. State Street, Grand Lobby Ground Level,312-747-4300.